talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$rangeStart = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from after this timestamp, must be an RFC3339 timestamp string
+$rangeStart = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from after this timestamp, must be an RFC3339 timestamp string.
-$rangeEnd = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from before this timestamp, must be an RFC3339 timestamp string
+$rangeEnd = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only return results from before this timestamp, must be an RFC3339 timestamp string.
 $applicationId = 56; // int | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
 $customerId = 56; // int | The value of the `id` property of a customer profile.
-Get it with the [List application's customers](#operation/getApplicationCustomers) endpoint.
+Get it with the [List Application's customers](/#tag/Customer-data/operation/getApplicationCustomers) endpoint.
 $pageSize = 56; // int | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
 $skip = 56; // int | Skips the given number of items when paging through large result sets.